ionoid/mkiot/README.md

         * `"/bin/scriptfile"`: last element is optional.
 Specify where to make the script available inside the image.
 Usually using `/bin/` inside image is enough which is the default operation anyway if the third element is not specified.

 * `copy`: the copy command allows to copy files and directories between multiple images and local file system.
 Internally it invokes the Unix `cp` command with `-a` as argument so directories are copied recursively with permissions preserved if possible.
-For further details [cp manual](https://linux.die.net/man/1/cp)
+For further details please read [cp manual](https://linux.die.net/man/1/cp).

     * `copy` syntax: the `copy` command syntax is: `["copy", "--from=image-name", "source", "destination" ]